 The Berlin Wall: A Quick Overview

-The construction of the Berlin Wall began on August 13, 1961, and it divided the city into two separate entities: East Berlin under Soviet control and West Berlin, which aligned with the Western Allies.
-The wall was built by the German Democratic Republic (GDR) as a means to prevent mass emigration from East to West and to solidify the GDR’s grip on power.
+The construction of the Berlin Wall began on August 13, 1961, and it divided the city into two separate entities: The Soviet controlled East Berlin and the Western allied controlled West Berlin.
+The wall was constructed by the GDR using concrete as a way of preventing people movement from the East to West side in order to cement GDR authority.

 The Path of the Berlin Wall

-The Berlin Wall snaked its way through the city, encapsulating West Berlin and isolating it within East Germany.
-It was not a single continuous structure but rather a collection of walls, barbed wire fences, and other obstacles.
-Let’s explore some key locations where the wall was particularly significant:
+The Berlin Wall ran through the city of Berlin while embracing the West Berlin isolating it within East Germany.
+There was no one long chain of connected fences and walls but a chain of barriers made up of walls, barbed wire fences etc. Let’s explore some key locations where the wall was particularly significant:

 Checkpoint Charlie